AhmedElbasha97/medicalkhealth-care/README.md

 ### a.
 Background (Problem):

-Going to hospitals and clinics to get medical treatment may lead to be infected by diseases from other patients in the hospital, specially nowadays, where COVID-19 could spread and infect a lot of people.
-In our applications, we want to make it easy for users to have online medical consultations to limit the spread of diseases and to save the effort and money to go to hospitals as in many cases some patients don't have the ability to go to hospitals and for people who must have a 24/7 follow-up with the doctor and also to have a medical consultation about drug interactions from pharmacists and advices for healthy life from nutritionists.
+Going to hospitals and clinics to get medical treatment may lead to be infected by diseases from other patients in the hospital, especially  nowadays, where COVID-19 could spread and infect a lot of people.
+In our applications, we want to make it easy for users to have online medical consultations to limit the spread of diseases and to save the effort and money to go to hospitals as in many cases some patients don't have the ability to go to hospitals and for people who must have a 24/7 follow-up with the doctor and also to have a medical consultation about drug interactions from pharmacists and advices for a healthy life from nutritionists.

 ### b.
 Purpose:

 This application shall provide:
 - Online communication from home to help people get to their medical consultation as soon as possible with less effort.
-- Drug index to see the presciption of medicines and their prices in market befor buying them.
+- Drug index to see the prescription  of medicines and their prices in the market before  buying them.
 - Medical and nutritional blogs that inform users with best medical and nutritional practices.
 - Keep the users up with the new diseases and vaccines through news feed.